SwedbankPay/developer.swedbankpay.com/_includes/merchant-authenticated-consumer.md

-## Delegated SCA (Strong Consumer Authentication)
+## Delegated Strong Consumer Authentication

 {% include jumbotron.html body="When the consumer is identified and
 authenticated by the merchant, the consumer's identity can be included in the Payment Order request." %}

-**Delegated SCA** is performed as an alternative to [Checkin][checkin] when creating the Payment Order upon the initialization of the [Payment Menu][payment-menu].
+**Delegated Strong Consumer Authentication** (hereby abbreviated as "Delegated SCA") is performed as an alternative to [Checkin][checkin] when creating the Payment Order upon the initialization of the [Payment Menu][payment-menu].
 You can only use Delegated SCA if you have an agreement with Swedbank Pay.
 The additional `nationalIdentifier` field described below should be added to the `paymentorder.payer` object already in the Payment Order creation request, as an alternative to `consumerProfileRef`.

 {% include alert.html type="warning" icon="warning" header="Bank ID
 authentication required" body="In order to use the Delegated SCA feature, you